open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-03.md

 This is something that is currently being explored.
-The team is exploring [traces/metrics correlation (exemplars)](/docs/specs/otel/metrics/data-model/#exemplars) through OpenTelemetry; however, they found that this correlation is accomplished more easily through their tracing back-end, Tempo.
+The team is exploring [traces/metrics correlation (exemplars)](/docs/specs/otel/metrics/data-model/#exemplars) through OpenTelemetry; however, they found that this correlation is accomplished more easily through their tracing backend, Tempo.

 ### Are you concerned about the amount of data that you end up producing, transporting, and collecting?
 How do you ensure data quality?